 has ordered and to assist either parent in modifying child support

 based on a change of circumstances.
-In addition, each county has a
+In addition, each county also has

 Child support payments are usually made until children reach the age

 of 18, or age 19 if they are still in high school full time and not